Articles

 HOA Annual Board Meetings

 Annual Meetings for homeowners associations are a crucial component for keeping the business of the association moving forward.
 In addition to holding the annual HOA Board elections, where new members are elected to the Board of Directors by their fellow homeowners, Annual Meetings also serve to update the homeowners on what is happening in the community.
-This is a meeting of the members and not a typical Board meeting where the Board of Directors is making decisions for the community.
+This is a meeting of the members, not a typical Board meeting where the Board of Directors makes decisions on behalf of the community.

 The timing of your community’s Annual Meeting depends on the requirements indicated by your Association’s Bylaws.
 The meeting is typically held at the same time each year.
 Planning the Annual Meeting should begin several months before the meeting date to achieve the best results.
 Some communities require that a nominating committee be formed to select candidates for the Board.
 Securing a meeting location is also imperative, and it is essential to book the venue early, as some places that do not charge for meeting space may be booked months in advance.